X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 You can either create a new Emotion DataTable in Unreal or import an existing one from a csv or json file.<br/>
 Predefined tables are available under *(Engine) > Plugins > Geppetto Content > Emotions*, and you’re free to duplicate or customize them.<br/>
-For more information, please see [4.3 Geppetto Emotion Data Table](./API.md#43-geppetto-emotion-data-table).
+For more information, please see section [Geppetto Emotion Data Table](./API.md#45-geppetto-emotion-data-table).

 ### 2.3.3 Micro-expression Data Table